Dahlby21/BellaBeats/README.md

 **Both sets were merged along the user id and joined the 3/12/2016-4/11/2016 data with its 4/12/2016-5/12/2016 counterpart within Google Sheets.*

-The next problem that needed correcting was the date format for the data.
+A small correction that I made was cleaning up the number format for columns that contained decimal integers.
+Rounding of these columns allowed for an easier time reading through the data and comparing numbers.

+**On all applicable columns, rounded the number format to the tenths place for readability and ease of use on Google Sheets.*

+The final problem to tackle before I could move the data to a platform where I could utilize SQL was the date format.
 Doing so allowed me to port the data into BigQuery to analyze it further.

 **All sheets converted date format to yyyy/mm/dd on Google Sheets.*

 **Findings and Conclusion:**